We’ve Got You Covered

 A redundancy happens when an employer no longer requires the employee’s job to be done by anyone or becomes insolvent or bankrupt.
 Factors that may contribute to redundancy include restructures within an organisation, relocation of the business, new technology in place of manual labour, a downturn in sales or production or if a business closes down.
 Depending on your terms of employment and the nature of the company, there are certain criteria that must be met to ensure that a redundancy is genuine such as consultation regarding major workplace changes or severance pay depending on years of service.
 However, the criteria that is required to be met varies from person to person.

 The employee is to be given written notice of redundancy, in line with their period of continuous service.
-Employees over 45 years old who have been employed for at least two years are given an additional week of notice.
+Employees over 45 years old who have been employed for at least two years are entitled to an additional week of notice.

 There are various eligibility requirements for an employee to be made redundant.
 For instance, the employee must have engaged in a period of continuous service with the employer for over 12 months.
 Additionally, they must be employed on a full-time or part-time status, NOT on a casual or temporary basis.

 There may be other obligations and requirements that the employer and employee will be liable for.
-The team of Lawyers at Coutts Lawyers & Conveyancers will be able to assess your circumstances and advise you on appropriate action.
+The team of Lawyers at Coutts will be able to assess your circumstances and advise you on the appropriate action to take.